 When I work the night shift I like to bring activities to work so that I don’t get bored.
 Plus, this helps me stay awake!
-I usually try to remember to bring a book, some sort of puzzle (I like Sudokus), and headphones for the break room so that I can watch a TV show on my phone during lunch.
+I usually try to remember to bring a book, some sort of puzzle (I like Sudokus), and headphones for the break room so that I can watch a TV show on my phone during lunch if no-one is around.

 8. Learn the Sleep Culture at Your Hospital

 If you’re based in the Midwest, this probably sounds like a foreign concept to you… but some hospitals actually allow you to sleep!
 They even encourage you to!
-I worked at one particular hospital in California where the policy was that you were required to go for a nap.
+I worked at one particular hospital in San Francisco where the policy was that you were required to go for a nap.
 At the beginning of your shift you’d sign up for a 30-minute time slot, and once your time came a hospital employee would bring you a pillow, blanket, and lead you to where you would be resting.
 You were then responsible for setting your own alarm and making it back to the unit after your 30-minutes was up.

 Some hospitals are laid back and if you want to take a nap during your lunch break, they encourage you to do so.
 Other hospitals have a strict, no sleeping policy.
 Find out what your unit allows and the culture on your unit so that you can plan your nights.

 9. Say No to After Work Brunch

 This might be a hard one – but say NO to after-work brunch.
 The night shift can be a fun and rowdy crowd and in some units the nurses get together afterward to brunch before heading home to sleep.
 While this is fun every once in a while, don’t make a habit of it.
 Eating a large meal and drinking before passing out in bed later in the morning will only leave you feeling bloated, dehydrated, and tired when you wake up.
 Say yes on special occasions, and learn to say no all other times.